play-with-docker/play-with-docker.github.io/_posts/2017-01-25-docker-volumes.markdown

 No !
 The content of the container's folder has been overridden with the content of the host folder.

-Bind-mouting is very usefull in development as it enables, for instance, to share source code on the host with the container.
+**Bind-mounting** is very usefull in development as it enables, for instance, to share source code on the host with the container.